anoopks1207/mpifileutils/README.md

 dsync.sbatch - Sync the source and destination file system.
 ```

+  dsync makes DEST match SRC, adding missing entries from DEST, and updating existing entries in DEST as necessary so that SRC and DEST have identical content, ownership, time-stamps, and permissions.
 For large directory trees, the --batch-files option offers a type of checkpoint.
 It moves files in batches, and if interrupted, a restart picks up from the last completed batch.:

 **For detailed documentation, please refer** [ https://mpifileutils.readthedocs.io/en/v0.11.1/index.html ]